philadelphia cream cheese

 How to store

-· Regardless of the type of milk used to create it, Philadelphia cream cheese is a concentrated source of the nutrients naturally found in milk, including calcium.
+• Since it is sourced from milk, cream cheese is a concentrated source of the nutrients naturally found in milk, including calcium.

-• Cream Cheese also contains a large amount of other essential nutrients such as phosphorous, zinc, riboflavin, vitamin B12 and vitamin A
+• Cream Cheese also contains a large amount of other essential nutrients such as phosphorous, zinc, riboflavin, vitamin B12 and vitamin A.

-• It is a dense source of high quality protein
+• It is a dense source of high quality protein.